eduardogrilo/Childrens-Fake-Letters/README.md

 isSuspicious("James", "Johnny") should return false isSuspicious("Sam", "Bob") should return false
 ```
-Constraints:
+Constraints:<br/>

-Length of nameA and nameB is between 0 and 100
+Length of nameA and nameB is between 0 and 100<br/>
 Only characters of the English alphabet are allowed (no spaces, no punctuation marks, no other symbols)